We thought running long distances made everyone fall asleep by 8:00 p.m.

 We had an hour-long phone call with Lydia to go over the results, what they signaled about his health, and the dietary and supplement protocol she recommended for him to get back into balance.

-We’ve totally done supplements before, from cod liver oil to probiotics of all kinds to turmeric and “natural” multivitamins.capsules, from
+We’ve totally done supplements before, from cod liver oil to Vitamin D capsules, from probiotics of all kinds to turmeric and “natural” multivitamins.

 I really liked that this would be a unique-to-him supplement regimen that would address what he actually needed, instead of just shooting in the dark and trying things we read about that sounded helpful.